search for a partner.

 I sometimes have trouble managing my emotions.
 And almost all the time, its because I have no outlet for them.
 And because I mostly lead a lonely life, emotionally.
 I just don’t have a relation where I can feel an affection and acceptance of my existence, the way I am.
 There is also the helplessness, and improbability of finding such a relation.
 I don’t know how (or how long) I will manage this.
 Hope is, I would be able to find someone, and have a relation where there is understanding, affection, acceptance of each others existence, and trust in each other.

 I guess you now have an idea of the kind of opinions I nurture.
 There is some method in how I arrive at them.
 Many are based on questioning my prejudices, and how sensible they are, with the life I live.
-Others are based on how I think humans might have evolved.
+Others are based on what I (mis)understand of brain.
+Many others on how I think humans might have evolved.
 I think we are living in a era of exaggeration.
-We have exaggerated food, exaggerated entertainment, exaggerated conveniences, etc. Some of my choices come from what I think are exaggeration, and could be avoided.
-Doesn’t mean that I avoid all exaggerations, but I certainly do like to understand them.
+We have exaggerated food, exaggerated entertainment, exaggerated conveniences, etc. Some of my choices come from what I think are exaggeration or unreasonable or random chaoices, and could be avoided.
+Doesn’t mean that I contemplate and live only by reasoning (I don’t think its even possible), but I certainly do like to understand more about what influences me and in general us.
 Its a big topic in itself.
 Probably another blog post.

 If you have reached here, and are still interested, then why not start a conversation?
 I have been writing about myself a lot, essentially because i don’t know how else I can get someone interesting to have a conversation with me.
 I don’t even know how I can reach them.
 If you are one, then I would be really interested in knowing you.
 As I have mentioned earlier.
 I am a curious person.
 I would like to understand you, if you are comfortable with it.
 But first I have to know if there is any hope for us.
 Thats part of the reason for this post.
 So, let me know, if you would be interested in having a conversation.
 Where it leads to, is something we can figure out, with time.